Articles

 • The tester should consider low-priority data or associated data and make general query test cases over these data.
 Like in the above, vegetables within the toppings section are not part of the main menu data, i.e., various types and names of Chinese cuisines.

-3. What if the data available but differences in some of data category?
+3. What if data is available but there are differences in some of the data categories?

 In this instance, the challenge arose as data underwent edits to align with user queries.
 Unlike the previous scenario, a greater alignment with the queries was achieved, with only a minor section found to be disconnected.
 This disconnected portion was seamlessly replaced to meet the query requirements.